uibk-dps-teaching/ps_cpp_2020/exercises/README.md

 Inspect the relationship between the number of unique instantiates and compile time.
 Furthermore, look at the compiled object file using `nm`.

+## Task 16

+In this task you have to create a rudimentary plugin system.

+You are given `plugin.hpp` which contains an interface for your plugins, as well as the function name of the constructor function and its type.
+Note that the constructor function returns an `std::unique_ptr<Plugin>`.

+- create an executable which *dynamically* loads plugins and executes their `run` member function
+- create two different plugins (`foo` and `bar`) showing off the plugin system

+It could look like this:

+    $ ./main ./libFoo.so
+    Creation of first plugin
+    Running the first plugin
+    Destruction of first plugin

+    $ ./main ./libFoo.so ./libBar.so
+    Creation of first plugin
+    Running the first plugin
+    Destruction of first plugin
+    Creation of second plugin
+    Running the second plugin
+    Destruction of second plugin

+*Hint:* Have a look at the related man-pages *dlopen(3)* and *dlsym(3)*.